aliabuelhija/Server_Seminar/README.md

 By adhering to these steps, you can confidently save your data to the database and seamlessly leverage additional server functionalities as needed.

 ---

-This revised version is designed to look beautiful in GitHub.
-It includes author attribution and formatted code block for the HTTP request.